Home staging is a growing field driven by many factors including the:

 It’s also interesting to note that at least one of the leading programs asks you to pay an annual fee to maintain the privilege of using their initials after your name.
 If that’s not proof that it’s not an actual credential, I don’t know what is.

 I have a hard-earned MBA from a leading university and I can put M.B.A. (and B.A. for that matter) after my name.
-I don’t choose to, but the point is I don’t lose these real credentials because I don’t contribute to my univerisity’s alumni fund!
+I don’t choose to, but the point is I don’t lose these real credentials because I don’t contribute to my university’s alumni fund!

 If you haven’t learned how to build your credibility without hiding behind fake credentials, then you’ll never grow your business.
 That’s why I deliberately don’t give my Graduates letters to put after their names.

-I don’t want the sort of students who will use a “designation” I give them to build a business.
 I want students who will take the tools, techniques and strategies I teach them to feel confident in their own right.
 And I place a lot of emphasis on what they’ll need to go forward confidently.

-Home staging is a very profitable business IF you learn how to market yourself properly and the right pricing strategies to use, which is why I cover these so carefully in the Staging Diva Home Staging Training Program.
-Obviously, it also helps to have some talent or your portfolio won’t do much to win you new clients.
+Home staging is a very profitable business IF you learn how to market yourself properly and the right pricing strategies to use, which is why I cover these so carefully in the Staging Diva Home Staging Business Training Program.

 There are tons of surgeons out there with real Phd’s.
 It doesn’t mean you’d allow any of them to operate on you, unless you also felt confident in their abilities.
 So it’s not just about the “credentials” and in home staging it mustn’t be about the “credentials”, since there aren’t any!